Article

 Go Beyond the Gates of Historic Gardens

-If you've ever been one to peek between the bars of Savannah's historic neighborhood iron gates in downtown, you might be most interested in this spring event.
+If you've ever been one to peek between the bars of Savannah's historic neighborhood iron gates downtown, you might be most interested in this spring event.
 The Annual NOGS Tour of Hidden Gardens tour unlocks the gates of select private and historic gardens north of Gaston Street, allowing visitors to explore at their leisure.
 An elegant Garden Party will be served at the Green-Meldrim House, a National Historic Landmark located on Madison Square.
 Proceeds from this tour are donated to various organizations around Savannah.

 Start of Beach Weather